 - Other peeled and cooked fruits

 Foods That Fluff

 Constipated?
-If so, your doctor is likely to recommend increasing your fluid intake and consuming high-fiber foods to make your stools more fluffy.
+Your doctor will likely recommend increasing your fluid intake and consuming high-fiber foods to make your stools more fluffy.
 Yes, we said fluffy!
-You may also be advised to take a fiber supplement, such as psyllium, the main ingredient in Citrucel and Metamucil.
+Your doctor may also advise you to take a fiber supplement, such as psyllium, the main ingredient in Citrucel and Metamucil.

-Following are lists of foods high in fiber, often with a high water content, which can also help with constipation.
+The following foods are high in fiber and often have a high water content, which can also help constipation.

 Note: We have intentionally omitted foods that loosen stools but may irritate your gut, such as greasy or fried foods, high-fat meats, coffee (which is acidic), and chocolate.